 Workplace Enablers: HR Departments

 HR Departments will need to adapt and support the future of workplace strategies.
 A recent Forbes article by Jeanne Meister is a good read and suggests that “HR must mirror these best in class experiences by leveraging artificial intelligence for all phases of the employee lifecycle from recruiting to onboarding and developing employees.”

 Workplace Enablers: IT Departments

-IT Departments will need to adapt and support the future of workplace strategies – with mobile cloud-based services, supporting different work styles and globalization.
+IT Departments will also need to adapt and support the future of workplace strategies – with mobile cloud-based services, supporting different work styles and globalization.
 Fran Chambers, Bupa’s Center for Internal Communications used a software during their corporate relocation project.
 “When Bupa, an international healthcare company with 80,000 employees, decided to relocate its London offices, they approached Tangowork to create an employee chatbot to support the move.”

 Workplace Enablers: Security Departments